-Should the Design-Builder propose design changes acceptable to VDOT, permitting requirements may also change; the Design-Builder remains responsible for obtaining all necessary water quality permits and permit modifications required by the regulatory agencies to accommodate the design changes.
+Should the Design-Builder propose design changes acceptable to VDOT, permitting requirements may also change; the Design-Builder remains responsible for obtaining all necessary water quality permits and permit modifications required by the regulatory agencies to accommodate the design changes at their own risk and at no additional cost and/or time delays to the Project.
+The Design-Builder shall avoid all impacts to the wetland and stream areas designated in Part 2, Section 2.4.4.3 below.